-In the age of ‘lean’ manufacturing, ergonomic materials handling equipment, combined with the pressure of meeting super-fast order turnaround and quick shipping, warehouse and distribution companies are turning to vertical material lifts as a means of automating the facility.
-Mechanical and hydraulic vertical reciprocating conveyor (VRC) lifts offer a myriad of benefits to businesses that move materials or goods.
-In this article, we’re going to share the top 10 benefits of using a VRC (vertical material lift) in a warehouse or distribution environment.
+In the age of ‘lean’ manufacturing and ergonomic materials handling equipment, — combined with the pressure of meeting super-fast order turnaround and quick shipping — warehouse and distribution companies are turning to vertical material lifts as a means of automating the facility.
+Mechanical and hydraulic Vertical Reciprocating Conveyor (VRC) lifts offer a myriad of benefits to businesses that move materials or goods.
+In this article, we’re going to share the top 10 benefits of using a VRC (Vertical Material Lift) in a warehouse or distribution environment.

 20% of all workplace injuries are caused by slips, trips, or falls.
 60% of elevated falls are from a height of less than 10 feet.
-VRC lifts can minimize the risk of same-level falls and overexertion from lifting or carrying.
+VRC Lifts can minimize the risk of falls and overexertion from lifting or carrying.
 Click here to learn more.

-A material lift, also known as a mezzanine lift, allows a business to utilize ceiling height instead of valuable floor space.
-Going up allows for maximum utilization of ceiling space.
+A Material Lift, also known as a Mezzanine Lift, allows a business to utilize ceiling height instead of valuable floor space.
+Going up allows for maximum space utilization.
 Click here to read our article: 4 Smart Tips to Optimize Distribution Floor Space.

 Contributes to a ‘lean’ environment

-A VRC Lift reduces waste in a manufacturing system without sacrificing productivity.
-A VRC Lift will increase productivity.
+A VRC Lift reduces waste in a manufacturing system while actually increasing productivity.

 Freight elevators require a significant investment upfront and their mandated-maintenance program is often an additional cost that customers fail to budget for.
-If only materials will be moved, a VRC lift will service the same purpose at a fraction of the cost.
+If only materials will be moved, a VRC Lift will serve the same purpose at a fraction of the cost.
 Click here to read our article: Modernizing or Installing a Freight Elevator Versus a VRC Lift to learn more.

-A vertical material lift can easily set up for inside or outside use.
-When it comes to outdoor use, an upgraded paint finish is used, as well as other minor touches to ensure it holds up in any environment.
+A Vertical Material Lift can be easily set up for indoor or outdoor use.
+For outdoor use, an upgraded paint finish is applied, as well as other minor touches to ensure the vertical lift holds up in any environment.